 Fasting has tremendous positive effect on lowering high Insulin levels.
 Hence, it is highly effective to reverse Insulin Resistance.

-Several studies indicate that regulated fasting improves insulin sensitivity as well as aids in sustained weight loss.
+Several studies indicate that regulated intermittent fasting improves insulin sensitivity as well as aids in sustained weight loss.

 Basically, fasting addresses insulin resistance at its root!
 It removes the cause, which is persistent high blood glucose levels.